dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 #### in install_tomcat():

-This function needs stub logic in 2 areas, in the first SSH retry 5 loop and then in the second for idx loop for the installation of tomcat (3 retries with threshold of 2 watchdogs on each retry)
+This function needs stub logic in one area, in the first SSH retry 5 loop.
+Regarding the "for idx" loop and the "for attempt" loop  for the installation of tomcat (3 retries with threshold of 2 watchdogs on each retry), there is no stub logic required as all exists are accounted for by errors or exeptions.
+However the stub protection in threaded_install will cover an abrupt exit from the "for idx" loop or the "for attempt" loop if they are silent and code flow returns to the calling function.

 For the first part (the SSH retry 5 loop) the stub logic is inserted after the for/else block as shown in the next section below.